Viridian: Visual characteristics

 Viridian is a bright shade of spring green, which places the color between green and teal on the color wheel, or, in paint, a tertiary blue–green color.
 Viridian is dark in value, has medium saturation, and is transparent.

 Variations of viridian

 Paolo Veronese green

 Paolo Veronese green is the color that is called verde veronés in the Guía de coloraciones (Guide to colorations) by Rosa Gallego and Juan Carlos Sanz, a color dictionary published in 2005 that is widely popular in the Hispanophone realm.

 Paolo Veronese green was a color formulated and used by the noted 16th-century Venetian artist Paolo Veronese.

 Paolo Veronese green began to be used as a color name in English sometime in the 1800s (exact year uncertain).

 Another name for this color is transparent oxide of chromium.

 Viridian green

 At right is displayed the color viridian green.

-The source of this color is the "Pantone Textile Paper eXtended (TPX)" color list, color #17-5126 TPX—Viridian Green.

 Generic viridian

 Generic viridian is the color that is called Viridian inspecifico in the Guía de coloraciones (Guide to colorations) by Rosa Gallego and Juan Carlos Sanz, a color dictionary published in 2005 that is widely popular in the Hispanophone realm.